Bills Digest No. 81, 2023-24

 The Bill’s amendments to the Criminal Code are contained in Schedule 1.

-Items 1-4 contain amendments which are consequential to the repeal of the existing aggravated offences in section 474.17A including where the offence involved transmission etc of ‘private sexual material’.
-Currently, section 473.1 provides definitions for the telecommunication services offences in Part 10.6 of the Criminal Code.
+Items 1–4 contain amendments which are consequential to the repeal of the existing aggravated offences in section 474.17A, which include reference to the transmission etc of ‘private sexual material’.
+Section 473.1 provides definitions for the telecommunication services offences in Part 10.6 of the Criminal Code.
 Items 1 and 2 will repeal the definitions of ‘private sexual material’ and ‘subject of private sexual material’ in section 473.1.

 Section 473.4 provides the matters to be taken into account in deciding whether, in all the circumstances, reasonable persons would regard material as offensive.
-Items 3 and 4 will repeal subsections 473.4(2), (3) and (4) which relate to considering the consent of the subject(s) of private sexual material in deciding if material would be regarded as offensive by reasonable persons.
+Items 3 and 4 will repeal subsections 473.4(2), (3) and (4) which relate to the definition of consent and how the consent of the subject(s) of private sexual material should be weighed in deciding if material would be regarded as offensive by reasonable persons.

-• after certain civil penalties have been made against the person (proposed subsection 474.17AA(1)) and
+• after certain civil penalties have been made against the person (proposed subsection 474.17AA(1)) or

 • when the person created or altered the sexual material which was transmitted (proposed subsection 474.17AA(5)).

-It will also insert proposed subsection 474.17AB which will address double jeopardy matters arising from the new underlying offence and the aggravated offences.
+It will also insert proposed section 474.17AB which will address double jeopardy matters arising from the new underlying offence and the aggravated offences.

 Item 6 will repeal and replace section 474.17B which deals with the possibility of alternative verdicts to reflect the new underlying offence and the aggravated offences.